opensemanticsearch/open-semantic-search/README.md

 How to build the deb package for installation on Debian or Ubuntu server or the docker images for running in Docker containers:

 ## Build deb package

 To build a deb package for Debian or Ubuntu, call the build script "build-deb" as user root (change user by su or sudo su):

 ./build-deb

-## Build docker image
+## Build docker images

-To build the Docker image, call "docker build" for this repository (if you are in this directory for ./) by the config file Dockerfile by following command:
+To build the Docker images use the docker-compose config docker-compose.yml by

-docker build ./

-Do the same for other Docker images, on which the search engine is dependent on:

-docker build ./src/open-semantic-etl

-docker build ./src/solr.deb

-docker build ./src/spacy-services.deb

-docker build ./src/tika-server.deb
+docker-compose build

-All this Docker images are started together by "docker-compose" with the config file docker-compose.yml
+After these builds all the Docker images/dependencies/services can by started together by docker-compose with the config file docker-compose.yml

 # Dependencies